maxwets/dotfiles/README.md

 ### emacs
 I sometimes use emacs with [evil-mode](https://github.com/emacs-evil/evil) for programming in [Oz](https://mozart.github.io/) (The default Oz editor is emacs).

-### lf
-My terminal file manager is [lf](https://github.com/gokcehan/lf) and I use the highlight command for previews.

 ### gruvbox
 [gruvbox](https://github.com/morhetz/gruvbox) is a beautiful theme that I use with st, vim and emacs.